JFLarvoire/SysToolsLib/C/README.md

 This will update the config.HOSTNAME.bat file in each library directory.
 Subsequent builds with make.bat will automatically use the new tools and SDKs, and build the programs that depend on them.

-- If you're interested in building Windows 95/98 tools, install Microsoft Visual 2005.
+- If you're interested in building Windows 95/98 tools, install Microsoft Visual Studio 2005.
   It is still available for MSDN subscribers in 2017.
   It can be installed in parallel with more recent versions of Visual Studio.
+  Then make sure to upgrade it with Microsoft Visual Studio 2005 SP1, and Visual Studio 2005 SP1 update for Windows Vista.

 - If you're interested in building BIOS and MS-DOS tools, install Microsoft Visual C++ 1.52c.
   It is still available for MSDN subscribers in 2017, as part of the Visual Studio 2005 DVD image, but not installed by default.